Walk Among Us: Critical reception

 Ned Raggett of AllMusic gave the album a rating of 4.5 out of 5, writing that "Nearly every song on the album – 13 total, delivered in a light-speed 25 minutes – is a twisted classic, with the band's trademark '50s/'60s melodies run through a punk/metal meatgrinder on full display".
 Raggett also wrote that the album "became a legendary effort of U.S. punk, the more so because it so willfully violated many [of punk's] rules" at the time of its release, noting that the album is "[u]tterly devoid of political confrontation or social uplift".

 Jason Heller of Pitchfork gave the album a rating of 9.4 out of 10, praising the "insidiously catchy" nature of the songs and writing: "This album is a work of feverish imagination, but it's in no way escapist [...
 Danzig] sings of butchering people and keeping their body parts even as the names Ted Bundy and John Wayne Gacy sent chills down the spine of a nation. [...]
 Neither glorifying nor condemning, Misfits simply distilled the anxieties of the early '80s into a putrid elixir."
 Doug Brod of Spin gave the album 4 out of 5 stars, writing that the album's tracks "perfectly capture [the Misfits'] danse macabre before the tempos quickened and the choruses became scarce on 1983's Earth A.D.".
 In his book The Complete Misfits Discography, author Robert Michael "Bobb" Cotter calls Walk Among Us "one of the greatest officially released punk albums of all time."

 Guitarist Jay Yuenger of the heavy metal band White Zombie called Walk Among Us "the definitive statement" from the Misfits, noting its "dangerous sound with sweet melodies [...] it's just so unique, and so uniquely American.
 It made a huge impact on everyone I knew."
 Vocalist Dave Brockie of the heavy metal band Gwar called Walk Among Us a "nearly perfect album".

-Rolling Stone Magazine ranked the album Number 32 on its list of the 40 greatest punk rock albums of all time.
+Rolling Stone ranked the album Number 32 on its list of the 40 greatest punk rock albums of all time.
+In 2024, Loudwire staff elected it as the best hard rock album of 1982.

 Track listing

 Personnel

+Personnel taken from Walk Among Us liner notes, except where noted.